Dementia Treatment In Sugar Land

 According to the World Health Organization, there are around 50 million people suffering from dementia and approximately 10 million new cases appear every year which means there is 1 new case every 3 seconds.
 It is estimated that by 2050 there will be 150 million people suffering from dementia.
+So the need for Dementia Care Facility will be much higher.

 What is Dementia?